-The Coronavirus came to visit us early this year and, like those family members who love to visit us in Florida, it doesn’t want to leave just yet.
-Experts say that there might be a second or third wave for this virus in the future.
-Our wonderful volunteers left the hospital on March 19, 2020 and have not yet returned.
-That means our health care heroes, while missing the great support and help provided by our volunteers, have continued to provide complex critical care to patients, communicate with family members, and stand in for loved ones when they cannot be there.
-Our Foundation has established a Pandemic Preparedness Fund to ensure that these heroes won’t need to worry about the necessary Personal Protective Equipment (PPE) needed to care for patients during this pandemic or future challenges.
+Our health care heroes have continued to provide complex critical care to patients, communicate with family members, and stand in for loved ones when they cannot be there throughout the COVID-19 pandemic.
+Our Foundation established a Pandemic Preparedness Fund in 2020 to ensure that these heroes won’t need to worry about the necessary Personal Protective Equipment (PPE) needed to care for patients during this pandemic or future challenges.
 Please read the letters below encouraging you to support this effort.
 In order to donate to this fund, press the “DONATE NOW” button at the upper right of the screen or at the bottom of the page which will take you directly to the Donor Pledge Form.
 Thank you so much for your support of this program to benefit YOUR hospital and its frontline heroes.

 Letters of Endorsement for the Pandemic Preparedness Fund